wp-plugins/quick-featured-images/README.txt

 7. The seventh and last screen: take an overview of your rules for future default featured images.

 == Changelog ==

+= 11.0 =
+* Improved performance of confirmation step by using cached results of preview step
+* Improved security by changing $_REQUEST to $_POST and $_GET
+* Premium version: Added option in 'Set, replace, remove' for selection of multiple images: Use each selected only once
+* Premium version: Added option in 'Set, replace, remove' for selection of multiple images: Remove excess featured images after all selected images are used
+* Premium version: Added option in 'Set, replace, remove': Remove first image in content
+* Premium version: Added option in 'Set, replace, remove': Take first image of NextGen galleries
+* Premium version: Added option in 'Set, replace, remove': Take first external image
+* Premium version: Added option in 'Set, replace, remove': Take first attached image
+* Tested successfully with WordPress 4.2.2
+* Updated *.pot file and german translation

 = 10.0 =
 * Introducing **premium version** [Quick Featured Images Pro](http://www.quickfeaturedimages.com/)